LiveHelperChat/doc/docs/install.md

 </Files>
 ```

-Other possible reasons
+Other possible reasons:

 * You have changed `Chat configuration -> Misc -> Domains where script can be embedded.
-E.g example.com, google.com` but embedded script in not listed domain.
+E.g example.com, google.com`, but the embedded script is not listed in the domain.
-* You have enabled `System configuration -> GEO Adjustment` but provided invalid data.
+* You have enabled `System configuration -> GEO Adjustment`, but you have provided invalid data.
 * You have blocked yourself via `System configuration -> Live help configuration -> Blocking -> Blocked users`

-## Chat was closed by an operator/visitor, but visitor starting chat again opens an old chat?
+## Chat was closed by an operator/visitor, but when the visitor starts a new chat, an old chat opens?

-Most likely you have enabled `Chat configuration -> Misc -> Reopen chat functionality enabled`
+Most likely, you have enabled `Chat configuration -> Misc -> Reopen chat functionality enabled`

 [More information](chat/configuration.md#reopen-chat-functionality-enabled)

-## Install from command line
+## Install from the command line

-It's also possible to install from command line.
+It is also possible to install from the command line.

-Copy `install-cli.php` script to root folder (`lhc_web` if you pulled from github)
+Copy the `install-cli.php` script to the root folder (`lhc_web` if you pulled from github)

 ```shell script
 cp cli/install-cli.php install-cli.php
 ```

-Copy default `example.settings.ini` to `settings.ini`.
+Copy the default `example.settings.ini` to `settings.ini`.
 Don't forget to modify them.
 ```shell script
 cp cli/example.settings.ini cli/settings.ini
 ```